rishabbjain/Hindi-Gpt/README.md

 # Hindi-GPT

+## Overview

-This repo contains steps to run Hindi-GPT, which takes speech as an input and gives output to the query in hindi.
+This repository contains the steps to run **Hindi-GPT**, a powerful tool for converting speech into text and providing responses in Hindi.